 We know a lawsuit won’t bring back your loved one or heal your family, but filing a wrongful death suit could be the best thing for your family.
 A civil lawsuit such as this could provide financial security for your family for years to come.
 It can also hold responsible parties accountable for their mistakes or criminal actions.

 Speaking with one of our skilled wrongful death attorneys could help you understand the value of your claim and learn whether it’s the right choice for you and your family.
-When a wrongful death case is brought to civil court, a jury makes the decision.
+When a wrongful death case is brought to a civil court, a jury makes the decision.
 Insurance companies representing the negligent party are wary about jury trials, as an award may be far higher than the insurance company wants to pay.
-At Cogburn Law Offices, our team of Las Vegas accident attorneys concentrates upon seeking justice and full compensation for our clients – and may choose to take a case to trial for that reason.
+At Cogburn Law, our team of Las Vegas accident attorneys concentrates upon seeking justice and full compensation for our clients – and may choose to take a case to trial for that reason.

 What Kind of Compensation Can You Get From a Wrongful Death Suit?

 Nevada laws provide a remedy for cases of wrongful death under NRS 41.075.
 This statute allows the decedent’s estate and heirs to file a wrongful death claim with two types of damages available: special damages and penalties.
-Special damages include suffering and loss of the victim and his or her estate.
+Special damages include the suffering and loss of the victim and his or her estate.
 Our team of dedicated wrongful death lawyers in Las Vegas can help individuals who qualify as the person’s heirs under the laws of succession bring a wrongful death claim to seek compensation for the following: